 HM Treasury is able to issue PWLB loans to an authority up to the available capacity in its legal borrowing limit as determined under Part 1, Chapter 1 of the Local Government Act 2003.
-HM Treasury requires, as part of the loan application process set out in the PWLB

-Operational Circular, a statement of confirmation from the borrowing authority that the application is within the relevant legislation and the authority's borrowing powers.
+HM Treasury requires, as part of the loan application process set out in the PWLB Operational Circular, a statement of confirmation from the borrowing authority that the application is within the relevant legislation and the authority's borrowing powers.
 Loans are automatically secured by statute on the revenues of the authority and HM Treasury will not refuse an application if satisfied that it conforms to the policy framework governing its lending arrangements.
 When local authorities borrow they must have regard to the Prudential Framework as set out by the Chartered Institute of Public Finance and Accountancy, and by the Department for Levelling Up, Housing & Communities, Scottish Government, or Welsh Government as applicable to ensure they are borrowing prudently.
 HM Treasury may refer to these bodies or seek further assurance from the local authority to satisfy itself about the conformity of a loan application.

 Borrowers can request to repay loans before their due date.
 Under the policy framework, HM Treasury, via the DMO, accepts premature repayments, but only on terms which do not favour the borrower over the National Loans Fund.
-HM Treasury's lending policy and operational arrangements are publicised in circulars available on the local authority lending pages of the DMO's website at www.dmo.gov.uk/responsibilities/local-authority-lending/lending-arrangements/.
+HM Treasury's lending policy and operational arrangements are publicised in circulars and associated guidance available on the local authority lending pages of the DMO's website at www.dmo.gov.uk/responsibilities/local-authoritylending/lending-arrangements/.

-In March 2020, HM Treasury published a consultation entitled Public Works Loan Board: future lending terms.
-The consultation aimed to develop a targeted intervention to stop 'debt for yield' activity while protecting the crucial work that local government does on service delivery, housing and regeneration.
-The government published a response to the consultation in November 2020 which set out revised lending terms for the PWLB and guidance to support local authorities to determine if a proposed project is an appropriate use of PWLB lending.
-The new terms included a provision for HM Treasury to suspend the consideration of the loan application for further review if it considers that the application may fall outside HM Treasury's lending arrangements.
+In November 2020 HM Treasury set out revised lending terms for the PWLB and guidance to support local authorities to determine if a proposed project is an appropriate use of PWLB lending.
+The terms included a provision for HM Treasury to suspend the consideration of the loan application for further review if it considers that the application may fall outside HM Treasury's lending arrangements.